 Taking time during your annual eye exams to discuss your current vision correction options with your eye doctor helps ensure you have the best vision possible.
 Talking with your eye doctor and learning if a laser vision correction procedure such as LASIK is recommended for you and your vision can be an important part of that annual exam.

-Importantly, after having LASIK or any other type of laser vision correction procedure, you still need annual eye care visits throughout your life regardless of your choice of vision correction.
+Importantly, after having LASIK or any other type of vision correction procedure including PRK, SMILE, and ICL, you still need annual eye care visits throughout your life regardless of your choice of vision correction.